 - Ongoing program review, sharing of best practices at all levels: State-level program leaders, the ABCD Leadership Group, meet annually to discuss program-related policies and strategies.
 Operational representatives from the same State-level partner organizations meet at least twice a year to discuss operational issues related to the program.
 Local program coordinators come together three times a year for program updates, learn about emerging issues and opportunities, and share best practices.
 In addition, the local dental champions come together once each year for a “Development Day” that provides an opportunity to participate in continuing dental education, share best practices, and provide feedback on the program.

 Context of the InnovationThe Washington Dental Service Foundation is the State’s largest foundation focused on improving oral health.
 Funded by the Washington Dental Service (a nonprofit dental benefits company serving more than 2 million State residents), the Foundation supports a variety of programs to prevent oral disease, expand access to dental care, and increase awareness of the importance of oral health.
 The Department of Pediatric Dentistry within the University of Washington School of Dentistry promotes the oral health of infants, children, adolescents, and persons with special needs through service provision, education, and research.
-The Washington State Health Care Authority administers the state Medicaid program, which provides coverage to more than 1.5 million people (more than 600,000 of whom are children).
-The Spokane District Dental Society has more than 4,000 members, representing more than 70 percent of practicing dentists in Washington.
+The Washington State Health Care Authority administers the state Medicaid program, which provides coverage to more than 1.3 million people (almost 500,000 of whom are children).
+The Washington State Dental Association has more than 4,000 members, representing more than 70 percent of practicing dentists in Washington.
 The Spokane Regional Health District is the local public health agency serving a population of more than 400,000 in Spokane County.

 ResultsThe program has enhanced access to dental care for young children covered by Medicaid (even those not enrolled in ABCD), leading to a decline in untreated tooth decay and lower costs.
 The program has helped providers feel more comfortable serving young Medicaid patients, improved their attitude about doing so, and generated high levels of satisfaction.